• Skip to primary navigation

 • Sugar - Granulated sugar is best here.
 You can use regular white sugar or turbinado sugar, caster sugar, or demerara sugar for a deeper color and flavor profile.

-• Jalapenos - Fresh jalapenos only!
+• Jalapeño Peppers - Fresh jalapeno peppers only!
 Slice them up (seeds, veins, and all) and toss them in the sugar mixture.
 The flavors from this spicy chili pepper will seep into the syrup, giving the end result a slightly sweet, earthy, and spicy finish.

 Step 1: Make the simple syrup.
-Simmer the water and sugar together in a saucepan until the sugar dissolves.
+Simmer the equal parts water and sugar together in a saucepan over medium heat until the sugar dissolves.

 Jalepeno slices in simple syrup heated in a saucepan.